 In 2016, I became a member of the Chicago-based quartet Big Sadie.
 Centered around the gorgeous harmony singing of Elise Bergman & Collin Moore, the band is equally at home on a festival stage, in an auditorium hall, accompanying a dance, busking on a sidewalk, passing tunes around a circle, or in an intimate rock club.
 Big Sadie has opened for acts ranging from country-music legend Marty Stuart to pop and indie-rock outfit Wild Belle.
 We recorded our debut album in December of 2016.
 That album was released on May 19 with a hometown release concert and party in Chicago at The Hideout.

 As a teacher, I have been on staff at The Colorado Suzuki Institute, Fiddle Camp at the Old Town School of Folk Music (which I co-lead), Rocky Mountain Fiddle Camp, Strings by the Sea, Old-Time Week at The Swannanoa Gathering, and Southern Week at Ashokan (the ending of which in 1982 inspired camp co-director Jay Ungar to compose "Ashokan Farewell").
 I have also taught workshops at Berklee College of Music, the Old Town School of Folk Music, Morehead State University, The School For Strings, Music for Youth, and the Music Institute of Chicago.

-I've produced all five of my recordings as well as Kevin Neidig's solo album Only Me, Annalivia's Barrier Falls (the band has subsequently transformed into Low Lily), and I assisted in producing Jane Rothfield's In the Moment.
+I'm the executive producer of On Big Shoulders and I've produced all of my own recordings as well as Kevin Neidig's solo album Only Me, Annalivia's Barrier Falls (the band has subsequently transformed into Low Lily), and I assisted in producing Jane Rothfield's In the Moment.
 As a producer, I relish the opportunity to help artists find the best light in which to present their work.
 Drop me a line if you would like to discuss working together!